Job listings and opportunities

 You may schedule on-campus interviews or post a job to Symplicity, our web-based recruiting system.

-To post a job opportunity, please click here for our Symplicity Web Site and enter your username and password.
+To post a job opportunity, visit the Symplicity Web Site and enter your username and password.
 If you do not have this information, you may register for a new account by clicking the “Register” tab.

 If you have any questions about this process, please contact firstname.lastname@example.org.